theroboticsbook/theroboticsbook/source/index.md

 The text will be available digitally on this website.
 In pursuit of *The Robotics Book*'s mission to make high-quality robotics education more accessible to everybody, and to spread far and wide a passion for robotics, the digital version of *The Robotics Book* will be available __publicly, at no cost__ in perpetuity.
 No reader will be asked to create an account or pay for access to the book.

 For those interested, *The Robotics Book* will also be available in paperback.
-This edition will be for purchase, due to the cost of paper, ink, and binding.
+This edition will available by request only, and it will be for purchase, due to the cost of paper, ink, and binding.
 However, the cost of the paperback edition will be *only the cost of materials, printing, binding, and shipping*, as necessary.

 ## License